-We will invoice you on completion and prefer payment by BACS.
+We will invoice you on completion of work via BACs.

 For academic institutions, we will need to be registered on your university system and be supplied with a purchase order before we begin the contract.
 We will invoice on completion of work and we prefer payment via BACS within 15 days.

 We’ll have agreed a turnaround time to suit your needs and we will then return your files as Word documents using this template example, unless agreed otherwise.

 We take confidentiality very seriously and have a confidentiality policy which can be signed and returned on request.
 Equally, we are happy to sign and adhere to a policy drafted by the client specific to your requirements.
-We also have IT security policies in accordance with the GDPR data protection act, files are uploaded via a secure server, audio files are deleted upon completion of project and transcripts are deleted within two weeks of project completion.
+We also have IT security policies in accordance with the GDPR data protection act which detail all our protocols and handling of data procedures.
+Please ask for a copy.

 Recording your interviews